UMWEDU/umw-familyweekend-sync/_pages/schedule-of-events.md

 <p style="padding-left: 30px">Visit downtown Fredericksburg, have breakfast, go shopping, or just hang out with family members.
 Enjoy the day as you wrap up Family Weekend!</p>

 <h3><strong>UMW Art Galleries</strong></h3>
 Visit the exhibitions at the University of Mary Washington Galleries, open Friday 10 a.m.-4 p.m. and Saturday and Sunday 1-4 p.m.
-Learn more at <a href="http://cas.umw.edu/art/galleries"><strong>cas.umw.edu/art/galleries</strong></a>. <em>Free admission</em>.
+Learn more at: <a href="https://www.umwgalleries.org/">www.umwgalleries.org</a> . <em>Free admission</em>.
 <h3><strong>UMW Museums</strong></h3>
 <em>Museum admission is free to students and families during Family Weekend.
 </em>